aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

+Gets [Cell](../../com.aspose.cells/cell) item within the worksheet

+**Remarks**

-Gets [Cell](../../com.aspose.cells/cell) item within the worksheet NOTE: This member is now obsolete.
+NOTE: This member is now obsolete.
 Instead, please use Cells.GetEnumerator() method to iterate all cells in this worksheet.
 This property will be removed 12 months later since February 2015.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |